 Although Playing the Game is a fun read, it would also make an excellent case study in an undergraduate or graduate management or human resources course.
-Check out the Discussion Guide at the end of the book or contact the author for more information on how to use this book as a case study.
+Check out the Discussion Guide at the end of the book or contact me for more information on how to use this book as a case study.

 Praise for Playing the Game:

 “Playing the Game is a gripping, insightful commentary on the unique challenges inherent in a family-owned business.”
 Peg Nichols, author, Mediation Survivor’s Handbook